 Progress is my one word definition of happiness.
 When you own your own business, there’s an endless amount of progress to be made!

 Not a day goes by where I’m not thankful for starting Financial Samurai in 2009.
-In just 2.5 years, I was able to quit my job and be free.
+In just 2.7 years, I was able to quit my job and be free.
 Everyone should leverage the internet to build a brand, build a business, and become untethered from an office to live a life of purpose!